 Research supports the importance of each of the following components for an effective service-learning course experience.
-Whether faculty members are cooperating with the Center for Experiential Learning or implementing a service-learning course design on their own, they should guarantee that each of these elements is present in their course(s).
+Whether faculty members are cooperating with the Center for Experiential Learning or implementing a service-learning course design on their own, they should ensure that each of these elements is present in their course(s).

 Evaluation: The first principle of service-learning pedagogy (see below) is that academic credit be given for learning, not simply for completing "service hours."
-That learning is assessed through students' oral and written reflection on service work, and through students' integration of their service experiences into other course assignments, projects, and discussions.
+That learning is assessed through students' oral and written reflection on service work and through students' integration of their service experiences into other course assignments, projects, and discussions.

 The following 10 principles should be kept in mind in implementing a service-learning pedagogy in an academic course.

 - Academic credit is for learning, not for service

 - Establish criteria for the selection of community service placements

 - Provide educationally sound mechanisms to harvest the community learning

 - Provide supports for students to learn how to harvest the community learning

 - Minimize the distinction between students' community learning role and the classroom learning role